opennox/docs/content/_index.en.md

 ## Support

-To get support, feel free to open [issue report](https://github.com/noxworld-dev/opennox/issues) in our GitHub repository.
+To get support, feel free to open an [issue report](https://github.com/noxworld-dev/opennox/issues) in our GitHub repository.

-Alternatively, you can always find us on the [Discord](https://discord.gg/HgDUeXhAyW) and [Matrix](https://matrix.to/#/#opennox:nwca.xyz).
+Alternatively, you can always contact us on [Discord](https://discord.gg/HgDUeXhAyW) and [Matrix](https://matrix.to/#/#opennox:nwca.xyz).

-This project is developed by the community, consider supporting us on [OpenCollective](https://opencollective.com/) or [Patreon](https://www.patreon.com/opennox).
+This project is developed by the community.
+Please, consider supporting us on [OpenCollective](https://opencollective.com/) or [Patreon](https://www.patreon.com/opennox).

 ## Contributions

-Feel free to contribute to this documentation by just clicking the {{% button style="transparent" icon="pen" %}}{{% /button %}} button displayed on top right of each page.
+Feel free to contribute to this documentation by just clicking the {{% button style="transparent" icon="pen" %}}{{% /button %}} button located at the top-right of each page.

 For contributing to OpenNox project itself, see the [main repository](https://github.com/noxworld-dev/opennox).